Nonresonant Searches for Axion-Like Particles in Vector Boson Scattering Processes at the LHC: Comparison to Existing Bounds

 An important aspect to consider is that, in general, any given measurement can depend on several ALP couplings.
 In order to represent the corresponding bound in the 2D ($m_a,g_{aVV}$) plane, it is then necessary to define a projection rationale or introduce theoretical assumptions, which can vary significantly from constraint to constraint.
 These differences should be taken into account for a proper comparison.
 In Fig.~\ref{fig.comparison}, the bounds derived in this work (red dashed) are those corresponding to the 95\% C.L. limits in Tab.~\ref{tab:bounds}.
 As they are derived from the allowed region in the $(\cW/f_a,\cB/f_a)$ plane, they automatically take into account gauge invariance relations.
 Because of the arguments laid down in Sec.~\ref{sec:Lagrangian}, they also have limited sensitivity to the coupling to gluons.
 The remaining bounds are derived with alternative strategies, that we highlight with color coding in Fig.~\ref{fig.comparison}.
 Bounds that apply without extra assumptions, are reported in green.
 The bounds drawn in light blue, that include nonresonant $gg\to a^*\to V_1V_2$ processes, scale with $1/g_{agg}$ and for $\cG\to0$ are lifted completely.
 In the Figure, they are normalized to $g_{agg}=\unit[1]{TeV^{-1}}$.
 Bounds drawn in dark blue assume gluon-dominance, i.e. $g_{agg}\gg g_{aV_1V_2}$, and in this limit they are largely independent of $\cG$, see Ref.~\cite{Alonso-Alvarez:2018irt}.
-Among these, bounds on $g_{a\g\g}$ labeled as "LHC" are extracted from diphoton resonance searches and additionally assume negligible branching fractions to fermions and heavy EW bosons in the mass region where they are kinematically allowed.
+Among these, bounds on $g_{a\g\g}$ labeled as "LHC" additionally assume negligible branching fractions to fermions and heavy EW bosons in the mass region where they are kinematically allowed.
 The limit from light-by-light scattering, shown in orange, assumes ${\rm Br}(a\to\g\g)=1$, which corresponds to vanishing couplings to gluons and light fermions.
+Bounds that make more elaborate assumptions about the ALP parameter space or assumptions on the EW sector itself are shown in grey.
+Among these, triboson constraints on $g_{aWW}$ and $g_{a\g Z}$ assume a photophobic ALP scenario~\cite{Craig:2018kne}.
+All searches for a stable ALP (mono-$W$, mono-$Z$, $Z\to \g+{\rm inv.}$) implicitly assume a small enough ALP decay width, which, in the relevant mass range, translates into assumptions on the coupling to photons, electrons and muons.
+The LEP constraints assume negligible branching fractions to leptons.
+Note also that this bound is truncated to $m_a\leq 3m_\pi\simeq \unit[0.5]{GeV}$ because, beyond this threshold, hadronic ALP decay channels are kinematically open.
+This would introduce a further dependence on $\cG$ whose modeling would require a dedicated analysis~\cite{Alonso-Alvarez:2018irt}.
+Constraints derived with assumptions that explicitly violate the gauge invariance relations, e.g. by explicitly requiring only one non-zero EW coupling, are omitted.